Skip to content

 Example:

-super model server [OPTIONS] MODEL_NAME
+super model run

-super model info [OPTIONS] MODEL_NAME
+super model run [OPTIONS] MODEL_NAME PROMPT

-Arguments: - MODEL_NAME: Name of the model
+Arguments: - MODEL_NAME: Name of the model to run - PROMPT: Prompt to send to the model

 super model remove